 The Benefits of Volunteering and How You Can Join Us Going Forward

-In the 12 months since COVID-19 came to our shores we have seen so many changes to our lives.
+Since COVID-19 came to our shores we have seen so many changes to our lives.
 Many have suffered and grieved because of the pandemic, whether from illness or the impact of restrictions.

 However, this has also brought out the best in many people, pulling them together to help their communities.
 Think about Sir Tom Moore walking around his garden to raise millions for the NHS, small businesses providing free meals for children who need them, or the countless individuals helping to vaccinate or feed the vulnerable.